isja-m/RayTracer/README.md

      |
     -x
 ```
-Next create a Vector object as viewpoint, a Shape object (currently only spheres are implemented) and a Lightsource object.
+Next create a Vector object as viewpoint, a Shape object and a Lightsource object.
 Use the Viewport, Vector, Shape and Lightsource objects to create a Scene object.
 ```java
 Scene scene = new Scene(lightsource, shape, viewpoint, viewport);